-Basic net income per share was calculated by dividing net income by the weighted-average number of shares outstanding during the period.
+Basic net income per share was calculated by dividing income from continuing operations by the weighted-average number of shares outstanding during the period.
 Diluted net income per share was calculated similarly but includes potential dilution from the exercise of stock options and share awards.